 Students are generally nominated for associate membership.
 A faculty member does not need to be a member of Sigma Xi to nominate a student.
 Non-members should leave the Nominator/Second Nominator information blank on the national form and the local committee will fill those in.
 To complete the nomination, follow the procedure outlined in the call for nominations or contact an officer.

-Research aptitude specified for election in pure or applied science must be evidenced by independent investigation ordinarily resulting in a written report membership is offered to encourage young investigators with promise to continue careers in research.
+Research aptitude specified for election [in pure or applied science] must be evidenced by independent investigation ordinarily resulting in a written report [for instance, a published paper].
+Associate membership is offered to encourage young investigators with promise to continue careers in research.
 In making the nomination, the nominator must attest to the nominee's potential for future promotion to Member.

-- Clear intention of going further in a research environment, e.g. graduate school.
+2. a clear intention of going further in a research environment (e.g. graduate school or industrial lab).

-Exceptions to the criteria noted above will be considered.
+Exceptions to the criteria will be considered.
 In such case, the membership committee expects the nominating faculty member to present a strong case on the student's behalf.

 Nominations for faculty are welcomed.
 Please talk to one of the local Sigma Xi officers for further information.

 Please see the annual Intercom announcement or email for this year’s deadline for submission of the two nomination forms or contact a local officer.